biome-sh/biome-operator/doc/design.md

 ## Service groups

-In a non-Kubernetes Habitat setup, every service in a group after the first one is [started][hab-sg] with the `--peer` flag, pointing to the first service's IP.
+In a non-Kubernetes Biome setup, every service in a group after the first one is [started][bio-sg] with the `--peer` flag, pointing to the first service's IP.

-Since it's not possible in Kubernetes to launch `Pod`s in a `Deployment`/`StatefulSet` with different arguments, the operator resorts to using a `ConfigMap` instead.  `ConfigMap`s can be mounted as files inside `Pod`s, and Habitat services can be started with the `--peer-watch-file` flag, which expects a file.
+Since it's not possible in Kubernetes to launch `Pod`s in a `Deployment`/`StatefulSet` with different arguments, the operator resorts to using a `ConfigMap` instead.  `ConfigMap`s can be mounted as files inside `Pod`s, and Biome services can be started with the `--peer-watch-file` flag, which expects a file.
 This allows us to start *all* `Pod`s in the `StatefulSet` with the same set of arguments.